 In theatre Annette played a tap dancer to represent the character “Master Juba” in the Fittings Multimedia Arts production of Master Juba, The Wonder of the World.
 In another theatre production, Edmund the Learned Pig, Annette played the role of “Aeriella” which included acting, tap dancing, aerial silks, drumming, singing and basic sign language.

 In its oral traditional Annette has learned from new and old generations of tap dancers and in the UK this has included the late USA bebop, jazz hoofer Will Gaines (1928-2014) and Dutch “American Rhythm Tap Dancer” Tobias Tak (1954-2020) from whom she learnt traditional routines such as Shim Sham Shimmy, BS Chorus and Coles Stroll.
 She is passionate about sharing the history and its jazz roots as well as developing exciting new work and discovering creative collaborations.

 Annette presents her independent research on tap dance at conferences and takes part on panel discussions.
-As of 2019, she is one of the steering committee members of the Tap Dance Research Network UK who bring together researchers, artists, academics and practitioners.
+As of 2019, she is one of the steering committee members of the Tap Dance Research Network UK (TDRN UK) who bring together researchers, artists, academics and practitioners.

 Excerpts of Annette’s special guest solo performances from the BBC Proms 2019 – Prom 54: Ellington’s Sacred Music and the Swinging at the Cotton Club tour (2017-2018)